How To Clean and Disinfect a Mattress Like a Pro

 Can you steam clean a memory foam mattress?

-Whatever type of mattress you have, if you’re cleaning because of an accidental spill, always start by blotting up as much as possible.
-If you don’t have any spills to worry about but you need to know how to clean a smelly mattress, consider repeating the odor-neutralizing steps below several times to get the best results.
+Whatever type of mattress you have, if you’re cleaning an accidental spill, always blot up as much as possible first.
+If there’s no spill and you just need to freshen a smelly mattress, repeat the baking-soda odor-neutralizing step several times for best results.

 Routine mattress cleaning